 cortical area, which enables these connections to slowly learn the systematic “language” of that area.
 The entire episodic memory is thus the distributed pattern across all of these pools, but the monosynaptic pathway only sees a systematic subset, which it can efficiently and systematically auto-encode.

-The purpose of the theta-phase error-driven learning in the Ketz et al. (2013) model is to shape these synaptic weights to support this systematic auto-encoding of information within the monosynaptic pathway.
-Specifically, CA1 patterns at peaks and troughs of theta cycles come from CA3-retrieved memory and ECin inputs, respectively.
-As shown in equation 3) above, the target plus-phase activation comes from the ECout being strongly driven by the ECin superficial patterns, in contrast to the minus phase where ECout is being
+The purpose of the theta-phase error-driven learning in the Ketz et al.